Credentials checklist

 - Android:

 .xcconfigfiles (gitignored) or environment variables on the build runner.
-Generated handlers mark the spot with// TODO: load from Bundle.main.infoDictionary. - Local dev: developer's shell or a
+Read at runtime viaBundle.main.object(forInfoDictionaryKey:). - Local dev: for the dev-machine path,

 For real production deployments, prefer build-time secret injection over runtime env vars where possible — it keeps the keys out of the running app's process memory.